neil7057/beach_hut_society/README.md

     -   Admin mangement of contact communications
     -   Search facility

-    The site is templated and built around a base HTML file containing a consistent Header and Footer:
+    The site is templated and built around a base HTML file containing a consistent Header and Footer.

     The site has a navbar which remains central to the screen on desktop, tablet and mobile.